 I actually thought I talked a lot in his class, much more than I did in my other classes.
-However, I realize now that blurting out a one word answer during the occasional prolonged silence probably wasn’t getting me the class participation points that I thought it was.
+However, in retrospect, blurting out a one-word answer during the occasional prolonged silence probably wasn’t getting me the class participation points that I thought it was.

-Back then, I didn’t have any understanding of what an introvert was, and I certainly didn’t know that I was one.
-However, I was becoming aware that the person I knew myself to be was vastly different than the way others perceived me.
+Back then, I didn’t have any understanding of what an introvert is, and I certainly didn’t know that I was one.
+However, I was becoming aware that the person I knew myself to be was vastly different from the way others perceived me.

 Trust me, if I am actually offended by something you say, you will have no doubt as to why.
 Like most introverts, I have an inner warrior that emerges the moment you assault one of my core beliefs or values.
-I don’t like conflict or arguing with people, but I will definitely do it if there is a cause that needs a champion.
+I don’t like conflict or arguing with people — it’s overstimulating for me as a highly sensitive introvert — but I will definitely do it if there is a cause that needs a champion.

 And even if I’m having a day where it’s difficult to conjure my inner sass warrior, please don’t proceed to underestimate me just because I’m not dominating the conversation.
 Introverts are just as capable of being smart and funny as extroverts are.